-Korea moves fast.
+Korea also moves fast in ways that go well beyond skincare.
 Consumer habits shift in a single season, digital platforms reshape how people communicate overnight, and urban living patterns that seemed fixed a decade ago are quietly being renegotiated.
-Understanding Korean trends is not about following what is popular — it is about reading the direction of change in a society that adopts, adapts, and discards faster than almost anywhere else in the world.
+Understanding Korean trends means reading the direction of change across beauty, food, work, and city life — in a society that adopts, adapts, and discards faster than almost anywhere else in the world.

 Technology, Money, and What People Buy

-The fastest-moving areas of Korean daily life are clustered around digital infrastructure and consumer behavior.
-These two pillars explain the systems behind the trends — why delivery apps reshaped the restaurant industry, how mobile payment normalized a cashless society, and why Korean consumer culture operates at the intensity it does.
+The fastest-moving areas of Korean daily life cluster around digital infrastructure and consumer behavior.
+These three pillars explain the systems behind the trends — why delivery apps reshaped the restaurant industry, how mobile payment normalized a cashless society, and why Korean consumer culture operates at the intensity it does.

 How Korean Food Culture Keeps Changing